WebAssembly: Performance

 Early on, the execution speed of a Wasm program was benchmarked to be around 91% of (or about 10% slower than) a comparable native program, not including load/instantiation time; however, various later benchmarks indicate a wide range of performance characteristics, from 33% to 200% of the execution speed of native code, depending on the task.

 In 2019, a group of researchers from the University of Massachusetts Amherst presented a comprehensive analysis of WebAssembly's performance compared to native code.
 This study used the SPEC CPU suite of benchmarks and a system called "Browsix-Wasm" to run unmodified Unix applications in the browser, thereby allowing for a test of real-world applications, finding a significant performance gap between Wasm execution and native execution; in particular, Wasm programs showed an average slowdown of 45% in Firefox and 55% in Chrome across the real-world benchmarks; peak slowdowns resulted in a Wasm program taking 2.08 times as long to run in Firefox and 2.5 times as long to run in Chrome.
-The paper identified several reasons for this performance difference, including missing optimizations, code generation issues in WebAssembly compilers, and inherent limitations of the WebAssembly platform itself.
+The paper identified several reasons for this performance difference, including missing optimizations, code generation issues in WebAssembly compilers, and inherent limits of the WebAssembly platform.

-A 2021 study suggested that WebAssembly is much faster than JavaScript in certain cases, such as running a complex function on a small file (e.g., processing a graphics file); however, at the time, the JavaScript interpreter had some optimizations available that the WebAssembly implemenations did not have (e.g., Just-in-time compilation).
+A 2021 study suggested that WebAssembly is much faster than JavaScript in certain cases, such as running a complex function on a small file (e.g., processing a graphics file); however, at the time, the JavaScript interpreter had some optimizations available that the WebAssembly implementations did not have (e.g., Just-in-time compilation).